Rake's Progress cover art

 Rake’s Progress tells the extraordinary story of what happened next.
 From long silences on the radio when asked tricky policy questions to loud curses from David Cameron during tennis matches, Rachel reveals all about her brief political career.
 Taking on Ann Widdecombe and the Brexit Party, would she and her party make history – or become a forgotten footnote in the rolling omnishambles of British politics?

-Beyond her own story, Rake’s Progress highlights the importance of standing up for your beliefs and the challenges of life in the public eye and takes the listener behind the scenes, from the campaign trail to the ‘Westminster bubble’ and the carpeted corridors of power.
-Written with great honesty and self-deprecating humour, this is an audiobook that reveals the very human side of politics.
+Beyond her own story, Rake’s Progress highlights the importance of standing up for your beliefs and the challenges of life in the public eye, and takes the reader behind the scenes, from the campaign trail to the ‘Westminster bubble’ and the carpeted corridors of power.
+Told with great honesty and self-deprecating humour, this is a book that reveals the very human side of politics.

 ©2020 Rachel Johnson (P)2020 Simon & Schuster UK